Products in Equivariant Homology: The construction of the product

-The following properties of $\mu_{M_G}$ are easy to check: \begin{prop} We have \begin{enumerate} \item $\mu_{M_G}$ is associative up to multiplication by a unit. \item $\mu_{M_G}$ commutes with ring homomorphism between homology theories. \item $\mu_{M_G}$ is natural with respect to maps of diagrams with the same base $M_G$, that is, to commutative diagrams of the form
+The following properties of $\mu_{M_G}$ are easy to check: \begin{prop} We have \begin{enumerate} \item $\mu_{M_G}$ is associative up to sign. \item $\mu_{M_G}$ commutes with homomorphism between homology theories. \item $\mu_{M_G}$ is natural with respect to maps of diagrams with the same base $M_G$, that is, to commutative diagrams of the form

 \end{enumerate} \end{prop}